 - The discussion about how the service works takes too long (>15 minutes) and the owner has to lookup every single detail (you only need an overview at this stage, or the owner has to come back when they know what service they want to look at).

 A good tip is to reserve 60 minutes of RRA time in the calendar, and plan to run the RRA for only 30 minutes.
 This leaves you with some room for error, and handle services that weren’t well understood by their owners.
 Best case scenario, everyone will be happy when you cut the meeting short after only 30 minutes.
 In any case, always watch the clock!
-Having to use more than 60 minutes for the initial RRA is considering a failure and should not happen.
+Having to use more than 60 minutes for the initial RRA is considered a failure and should not happen.

 Running the RRA meeting